PavithraBoyina2025/movies/README.md

 - The app is built to be fully responsive using Tailwind CSS, ensuring a seamless experience on both desktop and mobile devices.

 ### 8. Movie Information
-- Each movie in the list shows its title, release year, poster image, and a brief overview.
+- Each movie in the list shows its title,poster image, and a brief overview.
 - Clicking on a movie provides detailed information such as ratings, popularity, and genre.

 ## Technologies Used